xiaohe27/K-Spec-Gen/README.md

 The k specification is an input for k-verifier[1] which can do program verification.

-This software aims to be a service for programmers who want to do program verification using k framewrok[2], and therefore we've tried our best to present the service in a user-friendly way.
+This software aims to be a service for programmers who want to do program verification using [k framewrok](http://www.kframework.org/index.php/Main_Page), and therefore we've tried our best to present the service in a user-friendly way.
 We have provided an online interface (with syntax highlighting) for using the service in addition to the traditional command-line interface.